kristapsdz/lowdown/diff.md

 ### Optimisation

 The [lowdown-diff(1)](https://kristaps.bsd.lv/lowdown/lowdown.1.html)
+algorithm has two optimisations, both lightly derived from the paper: top-down and bottom-up propogation.

+#### Top-down

+The top-down optimisation, which is performed first, takes matched nodes and matches un-matched, non-terminal children by label.

+This is useful when, say, a document consists of several paragraphs where the text has changed within paragraphs.
+It won't be able to match the text content, but it will match the paragraphs, which will push the difference downward in the tree.

+#### Bottom-up

-algorithm has only one optimisation that extends the "propogate up" algorithm.
-In the upward propogation, the weight of any given sub-tree is used to compute how high a match will propogate.
-However, I add an optimisation that looks at the cumulative weight of matching children.
+In the bottom-up propogation, the weight of any given sub-tree is used to compute how high a match will propogate.
+I extend the paper's version optimisation by looking at the cumulative weight of matching children.

 This works well for Markdown documents, which are generally quite shallow and text-heavy.